 Our 2022 IRP identifies a preferred resource strategy that is very similar to the one we identified in 2020.
-Like many of our other IRPs, our resource strategy includes renewing our BPA contract in 2028 and selecting the same Slice/Block product as we purchase today, acquiring all achievable economic conservation identified in our Conservation Potential Assessment (CPA).
+Like many of our other IRPs, our resource strategy includes renewing our BPA contract in 2028 with the same Slice/Block product as we purchase today and acquiring all achievable economic conservation identified in our Conservation Potential Assessment (CPA).
 While our plan to acquire the conservation is firm, our preferred BPA contract renewal strategy is predicated upon the assumption that BPA's post-2028 contract and product offerings look similar to what they are today.
 We expect to have better information regarding potential future offerings in time for our next IRP and expect to analyze the question of BPA renewal again in both our 2024 and our 2026 IRPs.
-Our 2020 and 2022 IRPs also identify the addition of 10MW of demand response as our preferred strategy to shore up small adequacy risks that we might face if we find ourselves in a future where the Western grid becomes increasingly unreliable.
-In recent years, we have seen several indications that capacity may not always be plentiful in the market.
-We actively participate in efforts like the Western Resource Adequacy Program (WRAP) to ensure that the region builds sufficient capacity and maintains reliability.
-We plan to make a decision on whether or not to join by the end of 2022.
-Developing our capabilities to offer and manage demand response programs now also helps us prepare for a potential future in which we see accelerated load growth due to vehicle and building electrification.